Author: DNCR Education & Outreach Team

 Rediscover the Unforgettable

-As Western North Carolina continues on its road to recovery, we hope that you might find your summer plans take you to some beautiful mountain destinations like the recently reopened Chimney Rock State Park.
+As Western North Carolina continues on its road to recovery, we hope that your summer plans might take you to some of our beautiful mountain destinations, whether chasing WNC waterfalls or visiting the recently reopened Chimney Rock State Park.
 Though some locations are operating a little bit different than past years, Visit NC has created a website to help you plan where to go and what you need to know to prepare for your visit.

 Visit Western North Carolina